 What is carbon dioxide?

 Carbon dioxide is a colorless, odorless gas that has a faint acid taste.
-It can also be a liquefied compressed gas, or white flakes or cubes.
+It can also be a liquefied compressed gas or white flakes or cubes.
 In solid form, it is used as dry ice.
-Carbon dioxide can be found naturally in spring water, and is released when volcanoes erupt and trees are cut down.
+Carbon dioxide can be found naturally in spring water and is released when volcanoes erupt and trees are cut down.
 When people breathe, they exhale carbon dioxide.
-Carbon dioxide is also produced by burning fossil fuels, such as coal, oil, gasoline, natural gas and diesel fuel.
+Carbon dioxide is also produced by burning fossil fuels, such as coal, oil, gasoline, natural gas, and diesel fuel.
 The chemical formula for carbon dioxide is CO2.
-How might I be exposed to carbon dioxide?

 Carbon dioxide is used for refrigeration, carbonation of beverages such as soda and beer, and production of other chemicals, including methanol.
 Industries that use carbon dioxide include fire extinguishing; processing, preserving, and freezing of food; metal working; livestock slaughtering; oil and gas recovery; and foundries.
 Carbon dioxide is used in fertilizers, aerosol propellants, aspirin, and cylinders for inflating life rafts.
 It is also used to produce harmless smoke or fumes on a stage, chill golf ball centers before winding, and fumigate rice.